 - Through Ajax apps.

-- By pressing the KeyPad function button (if enabled).
+- By pressing the KeyPad/KeyPad Plus function button (in the interconnected fire alarm muting mode).

-- By pressing the Button in the fire alarm muting mode.
+- By pressing the Button in the interconnected fire alarm muting mode.

 - By eliminating the cause of the alarm (fire detectors at the facility no longer detect an alarm).